A comprehensive spatial-temporal infection model: Applications

 \subsubsection{Radial Geometries}

-The results of the 1-D rectilinear geometry also apply almost identically to radial geometries.
+The results of the 1-D rectilinear geometry apply almost identically to radial geometries.
+Consider first extension to radially symmetric 2-D geometries.
+An extension to more general 2-D geometries is considered in the subsequent section.
 Now, equations (\ref{eq:s4})-(\ref{eq:i4}) become

-where we denoted the radial coordinate with $\mu$.
+where we used $\mu$ to denote the radial coordinate.
 We look for the solution of the problem when a region around the origin ($\mu=0$) is initially infected.
 As in the rectilinear geometry case, we expect that the solution will evolve in terms of a traveling wave, therefore, we consider a transformation to the moving coordinates $\xi = \mu - Vt $, and $t' = t$.
 In these coordinates, the equations become

-We note that in the limit of large $t'$, equations (\ref{eq:s6})-(\ref{eq:i6}) transform to the same equations as (\ref{eq:swave})-(\ref{eq:iwave}), with the first term on the left and the second term on the right of the equations vanishing.
-Therefore, the same results hold for radial geometries as those for the rectilinear problem.
-The simulations for the 1-D radial geometry, shown in Figure \ref{fig14}, confirm the theoretical findings.
+By further taking the limit of large $t'$, equations (\ref{eq:s6})-(\ref{eq:i6}) transform to the same equations as (\ref{eq:swave})-(\ref{eq:iwave}).
+It follows that the same results hold for radial geometries as for the rectilinear problem.
+The simulations for the 1-D radial geometry, shown in Figure \ref{fig14}, confirm these findings.

-Interestingly, diffusion in the above reaction systems does not enter in the more familiar form of a similarity variable $\eta=\frac{\mu}{\sqrt{t}}$, but rather in terms of a wave that propagates with a constant linear speed.
+As before, the asymptotic solution in this case of reaction-diffusion system does not enter in the familiar form of a similarity variable, $\eta=\frac{\mu}{\sqrt{t}}$, but rather in terms of a wave that propagates with a constant linear speed.